Tajik-Uzbek Relations at Low Ebb

 Political analyst Qosimibek Muhammad believes the fundamental problem in Central Asia is that the new states that emerged from the Soviet Union Asia have yet to genuinely accept their neighbours as independent equals.

 Uzbekistan, centrally located and with the biggest population of the five states, has always had ambitions to be the number one regional power, and all governments in the region are susceptible to external influences, he argues.

 “Each of these countries has tried to attract the favour of international players in order to bolster its own influence,” Muhammad said.
 “But the result is that they become more vulnerable.”

 Foreign minister Zarifi argues that political difficulties cannot affect the traditionally close ties between Uzbeks and Tajiks.

 “If the political institutions haven’t been entirely effective, that doesn’t signify that relations between the two peoples have got any worse,” he said.

-Khumaro Bakhtiyor is an IWPR-trained radio reporter in Tajikistan.
+Humairo Bakhtiyor is an IWPR-trained reporter in Tajikistan.

 The audio programme went out in Russian and Tajik on national radio stations in Tajikistan, as part of IWPR project work funded by the Norwegian Ministry of Foreign Affairs.